taskdotio/soroban-nft-royalties/README.md

 ## How to play

-We use a bridging API for our main core services to interact with the Soroban RPC server.

-You can access the API here: https://sp68rqerzy.eu-west-1.awsapprunner.com/openapi#/
+We use a bridging API for our [main core services](https://thebluemarble.io) to interact with the Soroban RPC server.
+You can [access the API here](https://sp68rqerzy.eu-west-1.awsapprunner.com/openapi#/).

 ## Contributing